-This seven-week study abroad in Costa Rica includes five classes and will enable students to complete the 15-credit Minor in *Tropical Conservation and Sustainable Development in one summer.
-This minor is available to all students across the university and there are no course prerequisites.
-Most courses are taught at the 3000 level and a minimum Sophomore-level standing is required by the time of travel.
-There will be two three-week sessions (with two classes each session) hosted on the CATIE campus with a nine-day travel course in between where students will visit a variety of Costa Rica’s famous national parks and protected areas.
-Students must enroll in all five classes for the full seven weeks.
+This seven-week study abroad in Costa Rica includes six classes and enables students to complete the 15-credit Minor in *Tropical Conservation and Sustainable Development in one summer.
+This minor is available to all students across the university, with no course prerequisites.
+Most courses are taught at the 3000 level, and a minimum Sophomore-level standing is required by the time of travel.
+There are two three-week sessions (with two classes each session) hosted on the CATIE campus, with a nine-day travel course in between, where students visit a variety of Costa Rica’s famous national parks and protected areas.
+Students must enroll in all six classes for the full seven weeks.

-The minor is interdisciplinary and collaborative and is taught by Auburn University faculty from four colleges, including the College of Forestry, Wildlife, and Environment, College of Agriculture, College of Science and Mathematics, and the University College of Sustainability Studies.
-Further, faculty and researchers from our partner and host institution, CATIE (Tropical Agricultural Research and Higher Education Center), will enhance our experience with local knowledge and expertise and support for field classes.
+The minor is interdisciplinary and collaborative, taught by Auburn University faculty from four colleges: the Colleges of Forestry, Wildlife, and Environment; Agriculture, Science, and Mathematics; and the University College of Sustainability Studies.
+Furthermore, faculty and researchers from our partner and host institution, CATIE (Tropical Agricultural Research and Higher Education Center), enrich our experience with local knowledge and expertise, while also providing support for field classes.

 Quick Facts: